RP2.19-GA Regional Basic Rolfing Certification Program

 This is a post-graduate regional training for career professionals with a license or extensive training in complementary therapies.
-Taught in a modular format, the program is completed in 18-24 months.
+Taught in a modular format, the program will be completed in 8-9 months.

 This accelerated program is scheduled to begin in September 9, 2019.
 Dates are subject to change.

 Before you apply to the Regional Basic Rolfing Certification Program, you will need to have the following documents: